-5. South Africa doesn’t present a language barrier.
+5. Wildlife internships in South Africa don't present a language barrier.

 South Africa’s nickname is the “rainbow nation” because it is home to many different cultures.
 There are 11 official languages in South Africa and you will hear many of these languages spoken during your conservation internship, no matter where you are based.
 With this in mind, interns will be happy to find that everyone speaks English in professional settings, so there will be no language barrier to overcome.
 In non-English speaking destinations, basic communication with your colleagues can become a primary objective of international internships, whereas in South Africa, your ability to speak English will result in direct involvement with projects, assignments, and research.